History of the Perthshire Patons

 Florence married Edwin Graham in Barrow on Furness on June 27th 1881 (GROE&W: Barrow Vol 8e, p.1193).
 In her marriage certificate Florence was noted as residing at 317 Brick Cottages, Old Barrow, and as being a 17 year old servant.
 Her father was recorded as William Alexander Halliday, a bandmaster, who was deceased.
 The marriage took place at Trinity Presbyterian Church, Barrow-in-Furness, the minister was the Reverend William Ferguson, and the witnesses were Samuel and Annie Lunn (GROEW: M 1881 Q2 Vol.8e p.119).
 (Eng 1881 census: Barrow, ED23, RG11, piece 4291, folio 55, p.11).
 Florence herself could not be found in the same census.

-In the next few years, Florence and Edwin lived in Partick in Scotland, and in England, before returning to Belfast.
+In the next few years, Florence and Edwin lived in Partick in Scotland, and in England, before returning to Belfast (see the Grahams (1) page).
+In 1901, the couple were recorded as living at Upper Canning Street in Belfast.

 In the 1911 census for Belfast, Florence was noted as 48 years old and as having been born in Gibraltar.
 She could read and write, was a member of the Church of Ireland, and had an incredible seventeen children, of whom nine had died in infancy by that year.
 She was also noted as having been married for some thirty years, confirming the marriage in 1881.

 Sadly, Florence passed away at 67 Duncairn Gardens, Belfast, on September 18th 1911, aged just 48.
 The cause of her death was chronic nephritis, basically a kidney disease, and it is noted in her death entry that she was Church of Ireland by way of religion.
-Edwin's great niece Renee Fisher (nee Graham) has grave papers in her possession which show that Florence was buried in Belfast's City Cemetery two days later, in the same grave as her daughter Florrie who predeceased her in 1905.

 FLORENCE